HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Map_Properties.md

 9. Click **Finish**.

-Example for iOS
+### Example for iOS

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the showCurrentLocation property of a Map widget.
+//Sample code to set the showCurrentLocation property of a Map widget.

 frmMap.myMap.showCurrentLocation=constants.MAP_VIEW_SHOW_CURRENT_LOCATION_AS_PIN;

 {% endhighlight %}

-Example for Android
+### Example for Android

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the showCurrentLocation property of a Map widget.
+//Sample code to set the showCurrentLocation property of a Map widget.

 frmMap.myMap.showCurrentLocation=true;

 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   Available in the IDE only for iOS
 *   iOS